justynapt/geneticimprovementofsoftware.github.io/index.md

 * [Yiwei Lyu](https://www.linkedin.com/in/yiwei-lyu-209176151)

 Each will recieve funds to travel and attend the workshop in Montreal.

-### **Keynote speaker**

-We are pleased to announce that this year's Workshop on Genetic Improvement Keynote presentation will be given by [Nadia Alshahwan](http://geneticimprovementofsoftware.com/keynote.html) from Facebook, who is part of the Sapienz automated testing team.
-Her talk is titled "Industrial experience of Genetic Improvement in Facebook".

 [Like and share on Facebook!](https://www.facebook.com/groups/softengcom/permalink/10161087425460184/) [Follow us on Twitter](https://twitter.com/GI2019ICSE)